turbot/steampipe-plugin-aws/docs/tables/aws_ecs_task_definition.md

 ```

-### Number of containers attached to task definitions
+### Count the number of containers attached to each task definitions

 ```sql
 select